openvinotoolkit/openvino/docs/ovsa/ovsa_get_started.md

 ### Step 5: Install the OpenVINO™ Security Add-on Model Hosting Component

-This step is for the User.
-References to the Guest VM are to `ovsa_runtime`.
+This step is for the User role.
+The Guest VM is referenced as `ovsa_runtime`.

-The Model Hosting components install the OpenVINO™ Security Add-on Runtime Docker container based on OpenVINO™ Model Server NGINX Docker to host a access controlled model.
+The Model Hosting components install the OpenVINO™ Security Add-on Runtime Docker container based on OpenVINO™ Model Server NGINX Docker to host an access controlled model.

 1. Log on to the Guest VM as `<user>`.
-2. Create the OpenVINO™ Security Add-on directory in the home directory
+2. Create the OpenVINO™ Security Add-on directory in the home directory:
     ```sh
     mkdir -p ~/OVSA
     ```
-3. While on the Host Machine copy the ovsa-model-hosting.tar.gz from release_files to the Guest VM:
+3. While on the Host Machine copy the `ovsa-model-hosting.tar.gz` from `release_files` to the Guest VM:
    ```sh
    cd $OVSA_RELEASE_PATH
    scp ovsa-model-hosting.tar.gz username@<runtime-vm-ip-address>:/<username-home-directory>/OVSA